How to Start An Online Boutique – Build A Successful Business

 You can view all of these options by clicking on the “Domain” tab followed by the “Domain” button.

 If you don’t have a domain, click on “Buy new domain”.
 I recommend you go for your business name with .com TLD.
+This is one of best practices for choosing your domain name.

-That being said, Shopify gives you various alternative domain extensions to choose from if the .com one is unavailable.
+Shopify gives you various alternative domain extensions to choose from if the .com one is unavailable.
 Once you type in your preferred domain, it'll either give you the option to buy it or it'll say "Unavailable" next to.

 6. Customize Your Online Boutique

 To customize your site, click on “Home” followed by the “Customize theme” tab and the “Customize theme” button.
 You’ll automatically be assigned Shopify’s signature theme “Debut” which you can edit by clicking on “Customize”.
-That said, a boutique store should be unique from other online shops.

 As you’re targeting a specific niche, explore the free themes or, if your budget allows, visit the theme store.
 This will give you options that may align better with your vision and branding.
 To add a new theme, click on the one you like followed by “Add [theme name]”.